Astavie/BookDisplay/README.md

 If you want to add page scrolling, you should override the `left()` and `right()` methods.
 These methods should switch the page, either to the left or right of the current page.

+Sometimes, there are buttons in your GUI that you don't want to display on the overlay.
+In the `makeButtonInvisible(button)` method, you can choose per button which ones should be made invisible.

 #### Creating a Custom Wrapper
 `IBookWrapper` is an interface that contains rendering methods that are invoked when drawing the ingame gui.
 The class contains 5 extra methods you need to override, apart from `left()` and `right()`.